wallytutor/Kompanion/README.md

 These are the required steps to get your system working for the first time:

 1. Go to VS Code [download page](https://code.visualstudio.com/download) and get the `.zip` version for `x64` system (`Arm64` is not supported here).
-Extract it to `apps/` and copy the name of VS Code directory to edit `scripts/base-vscode.bat` variable `DIR_VSCODE`.
+Extract it to `apps/` and copy the name of VS Code directory to edit `scripts/base-vscode.bat` variable `VSCODE_DIR`.

 2. Go to Git [download page](https://git-scm.com/download/win) and select *64-bit Git for Windows Portable*, download it and move the file to `downloads`.
 Notice that this is not a compressed file *per se*, but it is desguised as an executable.
 Double-click it and accept the default `PortableGit` installation directory.
 After extraction finishes, move it to `apps/`; there is nothing left to configure, but you can inspect `scripts/base-git.bat`.

 3. Go to Julia [download page](https://julialang.org/downloads/) and select the latest stable Windows 64-bit portable version.
 Move the file to `downloads` and extract it, then move the resulting folder to `apps`.
+You might need to edit `scripts/base-julia.bat`.
+Notice that in this file it is not the extracted directory name that must be provided, but Julia semantic version.

 4. Go to WinPython [download page](https://github.com/winpython/winpython/releases) and find the latest version taged with a *Latest* green flag (avoir *Pre-release* versions on top).
 Expand the *Assets* and download the `.exe` version (also a disguised compressed file).
 Follow steps similar to Git above, but notice that WinPython will extract directly to `downloads`.
 After moving the directory to `apps`, set the directory variable in `scripts/base-python.bat`.

 5. Go to Octave [download page](https://octave.org/download) and identify the `.zip` package for `w64`.
+Proceed with edition of `scripts/base-octave.bat` as you have done so far.

 You can test the setup by launching VS Code with prototype launcher `code.bat`.
 If everything is properly set, the above applications will be available in the command prompt of the editor.
+This script is provided only for testing (because it will show all the startup logs).
+The production version is `kode.vbs` in the repository root directory.

 ## Additional packages